 "Mrs. Frisby, a widowed mouse with four small children, is faced with a terrible problem.
 She must move her family to their summer quarters immediately, or face almost certain death.
 But her youngest son, Timothy, lies ill with pneumonia and must not be moved.
 Fortunately, she encounters the rats of NIMH, an extraordinary breed of highly intelligent creatures, who come up with a brilliant solution to her dilemma.
 And Mrs. Frisby in turn renders them a great service."

-This is actually part of a series of four books written by Stephen and Lucy Hawking.
+George's Secret Key is a six-book series written by Stephen and Lucy Hawking.
 The books have both fiction and nonfiction portions.
-The nonfiction will be too difficult for many 7 year olds.
+The nonfiction may be too difficult for some beginning readers.
 But most will probably love the fiction story about the adventures of George and his friend Annie.
-Annie's dad is a scientist who created a computer called Cosmos.
-Cosmos can open up "doorways" that allow the kids to go anywhere they want in the universe.
-The other two books are George's Cosmic Treasure Hunt and George and the Big Bang.
-The books should be read in order.
-These books are a great way to teach some science in a fun way.
+In the first book George's Secret Key to the Universe, Annie's dad is a scientist who created a computer called Cosmos.
+Cosmos can open up "doorways" that allow the kids to go anywhere in the universe.
+The other books include are George's Cosmic Treasure Hunt, George and the Big Bang, and George and the Ship of Time.
+The series should be read in order.
+George's Secret Key is a great way to teach science in a fun way.

 What Katy Did

 While this book is a lot of fun it's also controversial because it embraces traditional gender roles.
-That aspect of the story may go over the heads of many 7 year olds.
-However, this could be a good way to introduce the topic of the stifling gender expectations that people had to deal with long ago and how we have changed.
-My daughter is an avid reader of the American Girl series of books, so she was already well aware of this before we read this book.
-What Katy Did is available online as a free ebook from gutenberg.org.
+That aspect of the story may go over the heads of many 7-year-olds.
+However, this could be a good way to introduce the topic of the stifling gender expectations that people had to deal with long ago and how things have changed.
+What Katy Did is available online as a free public domain ebook from gutenberg.org.

-The original Jane Eyre by Charlotte Bronte will be too advanced for most 7 year olds but I got an abridged version that was a big hit.
+The original Jane Eyre by Charlotte Bronte will be too advanced for most beginning readers but there are abridged versions available that should be a big hit.
 Jane Eyre is the story of an orphan who is raised by a mean aunt who later sends her away to a boarding school.
-When she grows up she becomes a governess and falls in love with her employer Rochester.
+When she grows up, she becomes a governess and falls in love with her employer Rochester.

 Anne of Green Gables

-Like Jane Eyre, the original will be too much for most 7 year olds but abridged versions are great for this age group.
+Like Jane Eyre, the original will be too much for most beginners but abridged versions are great for this age group.
 This is another story that deals with the difficulties orphans faced long ago but it's a much happier story than Jane Eyre.
 Anne of Green Gables is about an orphan named Anne Shirley who goes to live with an elderly brother and sister.
-Anne is good hearted but her temper always gets her into trouble.
+Anne is good-hearted but her temper always gets her into trouble.
 This is a very funny story that should be a hit with both boys and girls.